 1. Screen the film.

-Consider also viewing the original promotional poster in the country of origin.
+Watch in its entirety and consider viewing the original promotional poster in the country of origin.

 2. Provide basic information about the costume designer.